A Fire & HVAC Maintenance Short Cut to Avoid

 So we began our walk around the site with the on-site building manager.

-The perspective we had, is this, we’re trying to gauge how much labour time is involved in the job and if we have to consider after-hours works, especially being apartment block.
+The perspective we had, is this, we’re trying to gauge how much labour time is involved in the job and if we have to consider after-hours work, especially being an apartment block.

 In My Head